abdelazizjardini/Flex-Bison-Parser/README.md

-# Finite Automaton Language Compiler
+# Finite AUTOMATE Language Compiler

-A complete compiler implementation for defining and verifying finite state automata using a custom domain-specific language.
+A complete compiler implementation for defining and verifying finite state automate using a custom domain-specific language.
 Built with Flex (lexical analyzer) and Bison (parser), with semantic analysis and automaton execution capabilities.

 ## 📋 Table of Contents